carpentries/maintainer-onboarding/_episodes/01-social.md

 questions:
 - "What is the role of a Maintainer in interacting with contributors?"
 - "How will I interact with my fellow Maintainers?"
-- "What is the Carpentries etiquite for working with GitHub?"
+- "What is the Carpentries etiquette for working with GitHub?"
 - "What types of PRs am I likely to see and how should I handle them?"
 objectives:
 - "Apply Carpentry pedagogical principles to curricular decision making and interactions with contributors."